GFNOrg/torchgfn/README.md

         torso=module_PF.torso  # We share all the parameters of P_F and P_B, except for the last layer )

-    # 3 - We define the estimators
+    # 3 - We define the estimators.
     pf_estimator = DiscretePolicyEstimator(module_PF, env.n_actions, is_backward=False, preprocessor=env.preprocessor)
     pb_estimator = DiscretePolicyEstimator(module_PB, env.n_actions, is_backward=True, preprocessor=env.preprocessor)

-    # 4 - We define the GFlowNet
+    # 4 - We define the GFlowNet.
     gfn = TBGFlowNet(init_logZ=0., pf=pf_estimator, pb=pb_estimator)  # We initialize logZ to 0

-    # 5 - We define the sampler and the optimizer
+    # 5 - We define the sampler and the optimizer.
     sampler = Sampler(estimator=pf_estimator)  # We use an on-policy sampler, based on the forward policy

     # Policy parameters have their own LR.